Make a Difference Today!

 Download Second Century Society Application

-The Presidents Leadership Council recognizes gifts of $1,000,000 or more designated to or through the BSA Foundation payable over five years, as part of an advised fund, designated fund, trust or other Foundation fund structure.
+The Presidents Leadership Council recognizes gifts of $1,000,000 or more designated to or through the Scouting America Foundation payable over five years, as part of an advised fund, designated fund, trust or other Foundation fund structure.
 Gifts may be designated to benefit local councils, high-adventure facilities or other BSA entities.
 There are three levels of recognition in the Presidents Leadership Council: $1,000,000+, $5,000,000+ and $10,000,000+.

 For more information, please contact Tommy Youngblood, Director of Development at 205-970-0349; Tommy.youngblood@Scouting.org.